afrise/road-fighters-3d-shader/README.md

 Installation:
 - visit reshade.me and grab reshade
 - run the reshade installer on the game executable
-- copy shader.fx into the proper directory
+- copy shader.fx and ReShade.fxh into the proper directory
 - turn it on and put on your 3d glasses!